g0v/10v/doc/README.md

      - https://github.com/wesleytodd/express-openapi/
  - SQL Server / Shading
  - Docker / Kubernete
+   - write file to host - https://stackoverflow.com/questions/31448821

 ## Error Handling

  - all errors should be handled in a common handler.
+ - promise-based route can be wrapped with a util function, such as `autocatch`
  - use lderror to provide error information.
    - id
    - meta data